BowDer1118/ImoocMall/README.md

 # ImoocMall (Not Finish yet...
 Keep updating!)
-### ImoocMall is a back-end web application for serving a food shopping mall e-commerce platform.
+### ImoocMall is a back-end web application for serving a food shopping mall (e-commerce platform).

 ### Frameworks
 1. SpringBoot:Provide an auto-configuration application for Spring framework.